 Part 3 – Differentiate Your Unique Value Proposition and Build Personal Brand Content

-To help you prepare to write an executive resume that will help you compete in today’s job market — or help you collaborate with a professional resume writer — I’ve written this 5-part series, from my insider’s perspective.
+To help you prepare to write an executive resume that will help you compete in today’s job market — or to help you collaborate with a professional resume writer — I’ve written this 5-part series, from my insider’s perspective.

-Today I’m focusing on the steps you’ll take to define and communicate your personal brand, or unique promise of value to your target employers.
+In Part 3 here, I’m focusing on the steps you’ll take to define and communicate your personal brand, or unique promise of value to your target employers.

 Catch up with Parts 1 and 2 of this 5-part series: